At Butler’s Hill our aim is to give all children the opportunity to play a musical instrument and sing, as well as the experience of performing.

 Questions are differentiated to support and extend all learners and children with SEND are supported by familiar TAs.
 Additional opportunities for these children to physically express themselves are given as appropriate. (ribbons and instruments).

 Children with complex special needs, have their own music sessions delivered in a way appropriate to their learning needs.

 Music skills and concepts are revisited many times throughout the year in different contexts and through different topics.

 In F1 and F2 children are taught to use Music vocabulary such as song, music, instruments, actions, loud and soft, fast and slow, rhythm.

 In Year 1 and 2 children are taught to use vocabulary such as dynamic, tempo, pitch (high/low) rhythm and beat.

 Children are assessed at the end of each unit.
 Children who are below age related expectations are recorded.

-Open ended questions for children to describe the music and respond to it, as well as opportunities to learn to play an instrument or sing in the choir, ensure that children can extend their Music learning further.
+Opportunities for all children to learn to play an instrument, or sing in the choir, ensure that children can extend their Music learning further.